On this page you will find answers to some of the most commonly asked questions we receive at the Parents Victoria office.

 Parent clubs are encouraged to first raise any issues with the school’s Principal.

-If the Parent Club is not satisfied that the issues have been resolved, the club is encouraged to contact the School Operations and Governance Unit, Department of Education and Training on (03) 7022 1346 or via email.
+If the Parent Club is not satisfied that the issues have been resolved, the club is encouraged to contact the School Operations and Governance Unit, Department of Education on (03) 7022 1346 or via email.